adrian-moon/pps-erp-sdd/docs/05-shipping.md

 ![Add Items](/assets/shipping/add-items.png)

-There are two different options for the type of item you can add to a shipment.
+There are two different types of item you can add to a shipment.

 1. **add PPS item**
     - typing in the **PN**
     or